 In some cases, fat pad restoration may be recommended to reduce foot pain.
 Wearing properly fitted footwear will not alleviate pain while walking barefoot, for example.
-Also, bunions, callouses, hammertoes and other foot conditions may also improve as a result of fat pad restoration.
+Also, bunions, calluses, hammertoes, and other foot conditions may also improve as a result of fat pad restoration.

 A podiatrist will know whether or not fat pad restoration or another type of treatment may be appropriate for you.
-Diabetics are especially encouraged to take good care of their feet and fat pads and seek the help of a foot doctor or specialist if they start to experience foot pain.
+Diabetics are especially encouraged to protect their feet and fat pads and seek the help of a foot doctor or specialist if they start to experience foot pain.